WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 - Getting the extra Halcyonite Fragment on Prime Meridian

 Updated Death Screen including.
-- Equipment you had on death.
-- Elite prefix of killer.
-- What items the killer had. (if any)
+- Stats more compact
+- More Stats Shown
+- - Healing Recieved
+- - Damage taken by Minions
-- Skill Loadout
+- - Skill Loadout
+- - Items Scrapped
+- - Lunar Coins Spent
+- - Chests Missed
+- - Drones Missed
+- - Most Killed Monster
+- - Most Hurt By Monster
+- - Distanced Walked
+- - Times Jumped
+- Run Recap
+- - Stages you went through during the run.
+- - Last Simu Wave
+- Inventory
+- - Players equipment shown
+- - Killers Elite Prefix
+- - Killers Inventory if he had items.
+- - - (Scav, P4 Mithrix, etc)
+- - - Evolution/Simu/Void Fields items otherwise.
+- Button to open/close chat
+- Victory Quote top right
+- Alt endings have a different quote

 Many more messages so you have another chance to see what happened, or to see what someone else is doing.
 - On death, a detailed death message is sent, so you know what you died to.
 - Message for items lost to printing/cauldron/cleansing.
 - Message for items scrapped.
 - Message for Benthic or Egocentrism changing your items.
-- Message for breaking your Elixir or Watches.
+- Message for breaking Elixir or Watches.
 - Message reviving using an item.
 - Message when Shrine of Shaping activates.
 - Victory quotes displayed in chat.
+- Recycling

 Picking up a void will show how many it corrupted on pickup.\